tungnv-hgl/EnglishVocab/replit.md

 - **Neon (recommended)**: Sign up at https://neon.tech and get a connection string with one click

 ### Local Development Authentication
-When running locally (not on Replit), the app automatically uses mock authentication:
+When running locally (not on Replit), the app uses form-based authentication:
-- You'll be logged in as "Dev User" with email `dev@localhost.local`
+- **Login Page**: Enter your email, first name, and last name to sign in
+- No Google OAuth keys needed - simpler local testing
+- Each user gets a unique ID based on their email
-- All API endpoints will work without Replit Auth
+- All API endpoints work without Replit Auth
 - Perfect for testing the full feature set locally

-- No need to provide REPLIT_AUTH_TOKEN for local development
+### Production (Replit) Authentication
+When deployed on Replit:
+- **Google OAuth**: One-click login with Google via Replit Auth (built-in)
+- User profile automatically populated from Google account
+- No additional Google API key setup needed - Replit handles everything
+- Secure OIDC tokens and session management

 ## Windows Quick Start (TL;DR)